aayushdw/ML-Notes/content/01 - ML & AI Concepts/Core Fundamentals/Support Vector Machines.md

 # Support Vector Machines

 ## Overview
 Support Vector Machines find the optimal hyperplane that separates classes with the maximum margin.
-The "support vectors" are the data points closest to the decision boundary—they're the critical examples that define where the boundary goes.
+The "support vectors" are the data points closest to the decision boundary, they're the critical examples that define where the boundary goes.

 ## Key Ideas
 - **Maximum Margin**: Among all possible separating hyperplanes, choose the one with the widest margin between classes